 a) Follow chant text when identified, shown by an “+” in these editions.

-f) Other editorial changes are indicated by an asterisk and editorial note in the score.
+e) Changes from the Formschneider text or any other editorial changes are indicated by an asterisk and editorial note in the score.

 Musica ficta is used sparingly.
 Tritones are voided.
 Parallel fifths are avoided.
 Leading tones are generally altered if the cadence resolves to a unison or open fifth.
 Isaac’s music might very well have been less modal than that of his contemporaries, owing to his closeness to the secular music of Italy, but there is no real proof of that.
 My justification for not altering more of the printed notes is simply that this music is the beginnings of that trend towards modern tonality and is still 75-100 years before that of Palestrina, Lassus, and Gabrieli.